intelligence38000/android-docs/src/pages/maps/overview/data-driven-styling.md

 <!-- NOTE add something visual here building the line layer? -->

-Before beginning, you'll want to ensure that the Source your layer will be using has lineStrings as part of its geometry, an example creating this can be seen in the GeoJSON source section.
-Once the source has been created and added to the map, a lineLayer can be initiated, and properties can be set.
+Before beginning, you'll want to make sure that the Source your layer will be using has lineStrings as part of its geometry and you can find an example of this in the GeoJSON source section.
+Once the source has been created and added to the map, a `lineLayer` can be started, and properties can be set.

 {{
 <CodeLanguageToggle id="line-layer" />